aws-samples/sample-for-secure-medical-llm-inference-with-nitro-enclaves/README.md

   - The model is encrypted at rest with **AWS KMS**.
   - Only an AWS Nitro Enclave that can provide a valid attestation document is authorized to decrypt the model.
-  - This ensures the model can run, but cannot be extracted or reused outside the enclave.
+  - This ensures the model can run, but cannot be extracted or reused outside the Nitro Enclave.

 - **Data confidentiality**:

-  - The model consumer’s sensitive input data and outputs are processed entirely inside the enclave within their AWS account.
+  - The model consumer’s sensitive input data and outputs are processed entirely inside the Nitro Enclave within their AWS account.
   - The model owner has no access to the underlying model weights.
-  - Data never leaves the enclave unless explicitly allowed by the consumer’s IAM policy.
+  - Data never leaves the Nitro Enclave unless explicitly allowed by the consumer’s IAM policy.

 - **Attestation and trust**:
   - AWS Nitro Enclaves produce attestation reports signed by AWS hardware that prove the Nitro Enclave is running the expected code.